covid-19-Re/chCovidDashboard/README.md

-# chCovidDashboard
+# CH Covid-19 Dashboard
-Covid-19 Dashboard for Switzerland
+Covid-19 Dashboard for Switzerland.
+A collection of exploratory data bites.

 # Contributors